Useful organisations

 General: information, resources and carbon footprint measurement

 Greenhouse Gas Protocol (GHG Protocol) is a recognised measuring and reporting standard.
 They provide guidance on how to calculate your Scope 2 and Scope 3 emissions, giving you various methodologies for calculations depending on the data you have available.
 The GHG Protocol has collaborated with Quantis to develop a Scope 3 evaluator.
-It’s a free to use tool that helps you measure your Scope 3 emissions.
+It’s a free tool that helps you measure your Scope 3 emissions.
 It’s a great place to look for guidance on how to measure Scope 3 elements not covered in this climate course.
 They also provide training for businesses.

 SME Climate Hub is a UK government initiative and is specifically designed to help SMEs take action against climate change.
 The hub has resources, both for general and industry specific guidance on measuring and reducing your carbon footprint.